rachelboursia/data-processing/README.md

-# portal
+# Data Processing

-An example portal page
+This page demonstrates data processing of query string data using client side JavaScript.

-Please feel free to use the HMTL/CSS and JS in this repo as you wish!
+Upon submission, the cart items are totaled and title case is applied to the Shipping Info.